TV Edwards Solicitors Logo

 Blog Children Law Family

 Whether you’re considering relocating abroad with your child and facing objections from the other parent or are concerned about your child being taken abroad without your consent, understanding your rights and responsibilities is crucial to help you achieve the outcome you want and a resolution that best serves the interests of your child.
-Here is what you need to know.
+These issues are often described as international child relocation or simply child relocation.

 Most likely, yes.
 When a parent wishes to relocate internationally with their child, they must seek either the consent of all those with Parental Responsibility (which typically means the other parent with PR) or obtain permission from the court.